As an Amazon Associate I earn from qualifying purchases. Click for details.

 Can’t you tell the difference?

-Let’s talk about a similar topic.
-If I see a travel show on TV, and later visit that location, I may have a mild sensation of deja vu.
+Let’s discuss a similar topic.
+If I see a travel show on TV and later visit that location, I may feel a mild sensation of deja vu.

 However, I never confuse my memories of the show with what I’m experiencing during my visit.
 For me, first-person experiences are totally different from what I’ve learned from prior sources.